WillsCHEATTT/MetroPy/README.md

 No matter how good I've made it there are some issues and improvements and I have learned from my mistake and I will list those issues now.

 1. get_class() when called opens the website (This means when called it will just make a new website request making the script slower)
-2. 2 parts of data specifically ** & ** have to be manually RegEx'ed because of the way "get_class()" determines how to deal with the request.
+2. 2 parts of data specifically temperature & real feel have to be manually RegEx'ed because of the way "get_class()" determines how to deal with the request.

 Because I plan on updating this in the future i've put a licence on MetroPy 1.1.
 Feel  free to use 1.0 without credit as only 1.1+ will have a licence